 If you aren’t familiar with caraway, you should be.
-It’s a biennial herb with feathery thread-like leaves and flowers that have naturalized all over the country.
+It’s a biennial herb with feathery, thread-like leaves and flowers that have naturalized all over the country.
 The caraway fruits, or seeds, are small and crescent-shaped with five slight ridges.
-But is caraway good for you?
+Is caraway good for you?
 Many gardeners are impressed by the health benefits of caraway and grow it for medicinal purposes.
 For information on using caraway for health, read on.

 Is Caraway Good for You?

 Caraway is a member of the carrot family, with the same type of feathery leaves.
 Its tiny flower clusters become caraway fruits.
 Caraway seeds are actually half-seeds, and they are used in cooking and holistic medicine.
 Flowers, foliage, and fruits of the caraway are all edible and all have caraway benefits.
 It is both good to eat and also offers significant health benefits.

 Caraway Plant Uses